 This evolution from measure to target spurred further development.
 In the early days of indexing, it was tough for index portfolio managers to hit their bogies.
 Funds were subscale and expensive, trading was costly, handling corporate actions like mergers and acquisitions was tricky, and rebalancing attracted the attention of opportunistic traders looking to front-run index events and push stock prices higher ahead of index inclusion.

-This latest phase in the evolution of indexes was driven in large part by asset managers’ desire to offer something different from standard market-cap-weighted index exposure.
-The case for moving away from market-cap-weighting gathered steam in the wake of the bursting of the dot-com bubble, when cap-weighting’s flaws were laid bare.
+This latest phase in the evolution of indexes was driven in large part by asset managers' desire to offer something different from standard market-cap-weighted index exposure.
+The case for moving away from market-cap-weighting gathered steam in the wake of the bursting of the dot-com bubble, when cap-weighting's flaws were laid bare.
 It was the meltdown that launched a thousand new ways to reweight indexes.
-Pioneers of these approaches included the likes of PowerShares (which was subsequently acquired by Invesco (IVZ)) and WisdomTree Investments (WETF).
+Pioneers of these approaches included the likes of PowerShares (which was subsequently acquired by Invesco) and WisdomTree.
 The common thread among all these new methods is that they stray from measuring the market and instead try to beat it.

-The metamorphosis from measure to target to active management has sucked the meaning out of the term index.
-I would argue that “true” indexes are those that most broadly measure a segment of the market.
+So What Is an Index?
+The metamorphosis from measure to target to active management has sucked the meaning out of the term "index."
+I would argue that "true" indexes are those that most broadly measure a segment of the market.
 That implies full market-cap coverage and market-cap-weighting.
 Anything different begins to inch across the passive-to-active spectrum in the direction of active management.

 I expect asset managers and index providers will keep trying to distill active strategies into an index format.
 To the extent that strategic-beta ETFs are less costly, more tax-efficient, and rigidly rules-based, they might have a leg up over more-traditional approaches to active management.
 But the arithmetic of active management still applies.
 The average fund will match the market before fees and lag it once fees have been accounted for.
 The evidence we have thus far shows that this new brand of active management will likely yield similar results to more-conventional forms.